jimmoffitt/rbComplianceAPI/README.md

 ##Output

+Currently, this client simply writes the Compliance API responses as json text files.

+The client manages the creating of a time-stamped hierachary of output folders.

 ##Example Usage

 Configuration and rule details can be specified by passing in files or specifying on the command-line, or a combination of both.
 Here are some quick example: